DuYanji/duyanji.github.io/_pages/about.md

 ---
 permalink: /
-title:
+title: "Hi!"
-excerpt: About me
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hi!

 I'm a data scientist currently studying at the University of Washington.
 Right now, I'm working on an investigation of semi-supervised image classification tasks within a [Federated Learning](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html) framework, in sponsorship with Brendan McMahan's group at Google AI.